-We consent to the incorporation by reference in the registration statement No. 333-222241 on Form S-3 of CCO Holdings, LLC and CCO Holdings Capital Corp. and subsidiaries (the Company) of our report dated February 8, 2019, with respect to the consolidated balance sheets of the Company as of December 31, 2018 and 2017, the related consolidated statements of operations, comprehensive income, member's equity, and cash flows for each of the years in the three-year period ended December 31, 2018, and the related notes (collectively, the consolidated financial statements) which report appears in the December 31, 2018 annual report on Form 10-K of the Company.
+We consent to the incorporation by reference in the registration statement No. 333-222241 on Form S-3 of CCO Holdings, LLC and CCO Holdings Capital Corp. of our report dated February 7, 2020, with respect to the consolidated balance sheets of CCO Holdings, LLC as of December 31, 2019 and 2018, the related consolidated statements of operations, changes in member's equity, and cash flows for each of the years in the three-year period ended December 31, 2019, and the related notes, which report appears in the December 31, 2019 annual report on Form 10-K of CCO Holdings, LLC and CCO Holdings Capital Corp.